Miguel Rojas Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.48 team ERA ranks 20th among all MLB pitching staffs.
+- The Nationals have a 4.40 team ERA that ranks 19th across all league pitching staffs.

+- Nationals pitchers combine to give up 67 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).

-- Williams makes the start for the Nationals, his 11th of the season.
-He is 2-2 with a 4.32 ERA and 37 strikeouts through 50 2/3 innings pitched.
+- Irvin gets the start for the Nationals, his sixth of the season.
+He is 1-2 with a 5.32 ERA and 19 strikeouts in 22 2/3 innings pitched.

-- In his last time out on Wednesday, the righty threw 5 2/3 innings against the San Diego Padres, allowing three earned runs while surrendering three hits.
+- In his last appearance on Thursday against the San Diego Padres, the righty went four innings, giving up two earned runs while surrendering two hits.

-- In 10 games this season, the 31-year-old has put up a 4.32 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .254 to opposing hitters.
+- The 26-year-old has put up an ERA of 5.32, with 7.8 strikeouts per nine innings, in five games this season.
+Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.